captainrobbo/wikijstest/manuals/cms/tvfeed.md

 	# 1.1.7 Timer

 This works alongside the *Screen* options above.
 Select *Timer* from the *Screen* dropdown to display the Stopwatch at the bottom right.
 Then use the *Start, Stop & Reset* buttons from the *Timer* dropdown to control it.
-This is manual so used more as a guide alongside a race; it doesn't link up to PhotoFinish - it would be very difficult to use for a 100m due to the short time of the discipline but for 5000m it would be more do-able.
+This is manual so used more as a guide alongside a race; it doesn't link up to PhotoFinish - it would be very difficult to use for a 100m due to the short time of the discipline and the fact you manually have to stop it, however for 5000m it would be more do-able.

 *Timer*
 ![Timer](/uploads/tv/timer.png "Timer")